 In the event of a death

-Call the family doctor and nearest relative immediately.
-If the death was expected, the doctor will give you a medical certificate showing the cause of death.
-They’ll also give you a formal notice saying they’ve signed the medical certificate and telling you how to register the death.
+First, call the family doctor and nearest relative immediately.
+If the death was expected, the doctor will provide a medical certificate showing the cause of death.
+Additionally, they will give you a formal notice indicating they have signed the medical certificate and explaining how to register the death.

-The hospital will usually issue a medical certificate and formal notice.
-The body will usually be kept in the hospital mortuary until the funeral directors or relatives arrange a chapel of rest, or for the body to be taken home.
+In this case, the hospital usually issues a medical certificate and formal notice.
+The body is typically kept in the hospital mortuary until the funeral directors or relatives arrange a chapel of rest or for the body to be taken home.

 If someone dies unexpectedly, or the family doctor hasn’t seen them in the last 14 days, the death may be reported to the Procurator Fiscal.
-The Procurator Fiscal is responsible for investigating unexpected deaths.
-They may call for a post-mortem.
-This may take some time, so the funeral may need to be delayed.
+The Procurator Fiscal investigates unexpected deaths and may call for a post-mortem.
+Consequently, this may delay the funeral.

-If someone dies abroad, register the death according to the regulations of the country and get a consulate death certificate.
-Register it with the British Consul in the country too, so a record can be kept in the UK.
+If someone dies abroad, you must register the death according to the regulations of that country and obtain a consulate death certificate.
+Additionally, register the death with the British Consul in the country to ensure a record is kept in the UK.

 New arrangements for the certification and registration of deaths in Scotland were introduced on 13 May 2015.
-This included the establishment of an independent review service run by Healthcare Improvement Scotland.
-Information on all aspects of the Death Certification Review Service is available on the Healthcare Improvement Scotland website.
+This includes an independent review service run by Healthcare Improvement Scotland.
+You can find information on all aspects of the Death Certification Review Service on the Healthcare Improvement Scotland website.

-If you wish to make an application for an advanced registration, please inform the registrar when you attend to register the death.
-An application form is attached but it is not essential to complete this prior to attending the registration office.
+If you wish to apply for an advanced registration, please inform the registrar when you attend to register the death.
+While an application form is attached, it is not essential to complete it before attending the registration office.

 The death can be registered by:

-Any person present when the person died, or
+• Any person present when the person died

-The deceased’s executor or other legal representative, or
+• The deceased’s executor or other legal representative

-Any death which occurs in Scotland must be registered within eight days of the date of death by the Registrar of Births, Deaths and Marriages.
+Any death occurring in Scotland must be registered within eight days of the date of death by the Registrar of Births, Deaths, and Marriages.
 The law allows a death to be registered in any registration district in Scotland.
 You can obtain the address from the following list:

 Airdrie